practicalli/neovim/docs/repl-workflow.md

 Clojure is a powerful, fun and highly productive language for developing applications and services.
  The clear language design is supported by a powerful development environment known as the REPL (read, evaluate, print, loop).
 The REPL gives you instant feedback on what your code does and enables you to test either a single expression or run the whole application (including tests).

+**REPL driven development is the foundation of working with Clojure effectively**

 Coding with a REPL provides instant feedback as design decisions are coded.
 The REPL feedback helps test the assumptions that are driving the design choices.
 Important design choices should be codified in unit tests, optionally using spec.

-**REPL driven development is the foundation of working with Clojure effectively**

-!!!
-Quote "Always be REPL'ing"
-    _Coding without a REPL feels like tying my hands behind my back.
-I want to get fast feedback from my code as I design it, testing my assumptions and design choices_
-     - John Stevenson, Practical.li

 * Read - code is read by the Clojure reader, passing any macros to the macro reader which converts those macros into Clojure code.
 * Evaluate - code is compiled into the host language (e.g. Java bytecode) and executed
 * Print - results of the code are displayed, either in the REPL or as part of the application.
 * Loop - the REPL is a continuous process that evaluates code, either a single expression or the whole application.

+!!!
+Quote "Always be REPL'ing"
+    _Coding without a REPL feels like so limiting.
+I want instant fast feedback from my code as I craft it, testing my assumptions and design choices every step of the journey to a solution_
+     - John Stevenson, Practical.li

 ## Evaluating source code